Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 ![Peach-Fox Advantage Calulator](/assets/Peach-Fox_adv_ex.jpg)

 To train the model, I run a script on an MP4 file that converts it to a list of images.
 I then annotate every image using [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) which I then export as a single .json file.
-Using another script, I convert the .json file in a .tfrec file to train the model with, in the [my_model/pipeline.config](my_model/pipeline.config) file, required by Tensorflow's 2.0 API.
+Using another script, I convert the .json file in a .tfrecord file to train the model with, in the [my_model/pipeline.config](my_model/pipeline.config) file, required by Tensorflow's 2.0 API.

 ## Installation
 Please refer to the [Official Tensorflow Installation Guide](https://www.tensorflow.org/install) to avoid any compatibility issues.